ryanbmarx/water-quality-dials/README.md

 # water-quality-dials

 This is a svelte app.
+You need node installed.

 1) Clone the repo
 2) `cd` into the directory root, then `npm install`.